cogara/professionbot/readme.md

 - `npm install` to install npm packages
 - Modify the `const botOwner = 'Elemenoh';` in the top of index.js to your own name for error messages.
 - `node index.js` to run the bot (must finish below section before this step)
 - Bot must remain running in your command line to function.
 Leave running on an extra computer, or look at something like digital ocean for a $5 droplet per month to host it on if you do not want to run it yourself.
-W

 ## Connecting to Discord
 - Create bot via [Discord Development Portal](https://discord.com/developers/applications)